Michael Donovan (producer): Career

 Michael Donovan co-founded Salter Street Films with his brother Paul Donovan in 1983.
 Though the company got off to a slow start, Donovan eventually had major success with projects such as the Canadian satirical comedy series This Hour Has 22 Minutes.
+He co-created the series Made in Canada.

 Salter Street Films was acquired by Alliance Atlantis in 2001, and was closed by them two years later, in 2003.